 Renewable and recyclable wood is an environmentally friendly, durable, safe and easy-to-maintain building material.
 It also makes buildings more comfortable and attractive.
 For a developer, timber construction is a competitive option throughout the life cycle of a building.

-The choice of fire retardant and treatment method affect the cost-effectiveness of a construction project.
-An industrial and certified fire protection treatment with Nordtreat fire retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.
+The choice of flame retardant and treatment method affect the cost-effectiveness of a construction project.
+An industrial and certified fire protection treatment with Nordtreat flame retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.

 Tikkurilan Helmi, CLT element balconies by Woodia

-Industrial fire protection of wood products using Nordtreat’s translucent fire retardants is a cost-effective solution because the products are ready to be installed and will not require a re-treatment during the construction phase or soon thereafter.
-Only cut surfaces are treated with a fire retardant on-site in accordance with instructions.
+Industrial fire protection of wood products using Nordtreat’s translucent flame retardants is a cost-effective solution because the products are ready to be installed and will not require a re-treatment during the construction phase or soon thereafter.
+Only cut surfaces are treated with a flame retardant on-site in accordance with instructions.

-A non-toxic fire retardant also increases the occupational safety level for builders and simplifies on-site storage operations.
-On-site fire protection treatments can only be carried out using non-toxic fire retardants.
+A non-toxic flame retardant also increases the occupational safety level for builders and simplifies on-site storage operations.
+On-site fire protection treatments can only be carried out using non-toxic flame retardants.

 DURABILITY OF FIRE PROTECTION